-- A list of the responsibilities to be performed by position and organization.
+- A list of the responsibilities to be performed by position and organization detailed in the School VIP.

 A building principal and/or assistant principal may need assistance to manage all of the aspects associated with an incident.
 As indicated, the Incident Command System (ICS) uses a team approach to manage incidents and allows school officials to assign tasks to other key school personnel.